Haripriyavarma/Hello-python/README.md

 # Hello-python
-This is introduction of python.
+This is to learn python.